-He started playing piano at age 4.
-When he turned 17 he moved to Paris where he started his first professional work at the Bastille Opera House.
-First he graduated from Béla Bartók Conservatory, later he moved to America and studied composition and conducting at Berklee College of Music.
-After graduation he settled in NYC (interesting fact: he also holds a BA degree for business communication and studied psychology).
+I started playing piano at age 4.
+When I turned 17 I moved to Paris where I started my first professional work at the Bastille Opera House.
+First, I graduated from Béla Bartók Conservatory, later I moved to America and studied composition and conducting at Berklee College of Music.
+After graduation, I settled in NYC (interesting fact: I also hold a BA degree in business communication and studied psychology).

-Balint also collaborated on Broadway workshops such as Elton John’s Tammy Faye or Jim Steinman’s Bat Out Of Hell, and on Mariah Carey’s Christmas show and Forest Whitaker’s Benefit Concert.
+I also collaborated on Broadway workshops such as Elton John’s Tammy Faye or Jim Steinman’s Bat Out Of Hell, and on Mariah Carey’s Christmas show, Josh Groban's Impossible Dream, and Forest Whitaker’s Benefit Concert.